harlan-zw/schema-org-graph/README.md

 </table>
 </p>

+## Background

+This package provides a JS low-level API that frameworks can build their Schema.org implementations from, without any specific
+JS runtimes requirements.

+It was built for [@vueuse/schema-org](https://github.com/vueuse/schema-org).

 ## Features

 - 😊 No Schema.org knowledge required, get up and running in minutes with minimal configuration
 - ✨ 20+ Typed Schemas for best practice ([Google](https://developers.google.com/search/docs/advanced/structured-data/search-gallery), [Yoast](https://developer.yoast.com/features/schema/overview)) Rich Results
 - 🧙 Automated Schema: `@id`, URL / date resolving, route meta and more
 - 🌳 Minimal code and optimised for tree-shaking

-## Background

-This package is being built to power [vueuse/schema-org](https://github.com/vueuse/schema-org) and is a work in progress.

 ## Install